syazwi/inventory-system/README.md

 To set up this Inventory Management System on your local environment, follow these steps:

 1. **Database Setup:** Create a MySQL database using the provided SQL script in the `database` folder.

-2. **Configuration:** Update the database connection details in the `config.php` file with your server details.

-3. **Upload Files:** Upload all the project files to your web server or localhost.
+2. **Upload Files:** Upload all the project files to your web server or localhost.

-4. **Access the Application:** Open your web browser and navigate to the project's root directory.
+3. **Access the Application:** Open your web browser and navigate to the project's root directory.

-5. **Log In:** Use the default admin credentials (username: admin, password: admin) to log in.
+4. **Log In:** Use the default admin credentials (username: admin, password: admin) to log in.
 It is recommended to change these credentials once logged in.

 ## Usage